Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Your primary objective is to escape your jail cell using a key you must discover.
 - Along your journey, you will face challenges, including the need to outsmart a goblin guard to reclaim your sword.

-## Installation Instructions
+**Installation Instructions:**
-1. Ensure Python is installed on your system.
+1. Ensure you have Python installed on your system.
 2. Download the game files and extract them to your desired location.
-3. Navigate to the extracted folder in the command line.
-4. Run the game by executing the `main.py` file in the command line.
+3. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
 The alpha version has been completed, and feedback from our group of human testers has been incorporated to enhance gameplay and address identified bugs.
 We are finalizing the release build, ensuring all components are polished and ready for the official launch, with a focus on enhancing gameplay stability and providing an optimal player experience.
 The final review process has been completed, and all human tester feedback has been incorporated to enhance gameplay, resolve identified bugs, and ensure all features function as intended, prioritizing game stability and providing an optimal player experience for the official launch.